Orthoptics studies

 • Integration assistance

-• Intermediary with other associations
+• Liaison with other organizations

-• Friendliness
+• User-friendliness

-Studying health sciences also means having the opportunity to become part of a very active student life!
+Studying health sciences also gives you the chance to be part of a very active student life!

-Discover all the other associations at the Faculty now by clicking on the button below!
+Discover all the other student organizations in the Faculty now by clicking the button below!

 EDUCATION

-Head of Education
+Head of Academic Affairs

-Professor Vincent Daïen
+Prof. Vincent Daïen

 Prof. Max Villain